unikueltd/sms-sender-spring-boot-starter/README.md

             default-sign-name: 'your-default-sign-name'
 ```

-- Then, in your code, you can use `SmsSenderComposer` to store and retrieve files
+- Then, in your code, you can use `SmsSenderComposer` to send and query sms

 ```java
 @Service